misalima/timer-app/README.md

 The app isn't completely finished yet, and there are still some issues regarding browser compatibility and responsiveness.
 Feel free to contribute by:

 - Reporting bugs: If you encounter any bugs, please let us know.
 Open up an issue and let us know the problem.
-- Contributing with code: If you are a developer and want to contribute, follow the instructions below to get started!
+- Contributing with code: If you are a developer and want to contribute, feel free to address an issue and make a pull request!
 - Making Suggestions: If you don't want to code but have some awesome ideas, open up an issue explaining some updates or imporvements you would like to see!
 - Adding Documentation: If you see the need for some additional documentation, feel free to add some!